Kuninoto/42_darkly/sql_injection_images/Resource/README.md

 ### Fixable by:

-1. Properly sanitizing user input
+1. Properly sanitizing user input, and never interpolating them directly in queries